At some point or another, your small business likely will need financing to reach its goals.

 Applying for an SBA 504 Loan

-Most importantly, you have to put together the plan you need to prove to the SBA that they should invest in your business.
-This document should include exactly how you will use the funding, why it’s necessary to your business and how it will meet the job-creation or community development goals the 504 program wants to reach.
+You’ll need to put together a plan to prove to the SBA that they should invest in your business.
+This document should include exactly how you’ll use the funding, why it’s necessary to your business and how it will meet the job-creation or community development goals the 504 program wants to reach.

-- Personal Financial Statements (required from each individual owning 20 percent or more of the company)
+- Personal financial statements (required from each individual owning 20% or more of the company)

 - Collateral (the equipment or real estate that is financed in the loan is usually enough, but more collateral is sometimes required)

-You’ll also want to consider how to cover the 10 percent down payment required to secure the loan.
-You can use personal savings, your 401(k), or even a private loan, barring your personal finances are separated and you use a source of income outside of the business to pay it.
+You’ll also want to consider how to cover the minimum 10% down payment required to secure the loan.
+You could use personal savings, your 401(k) or even a private loan, barring your personal finances are separate and you use a source of income outside of the business to pay it.